Measure performance and set targets

 Measuring business performance will not drive your business forward by itself.
 For long-term success and improved performance, you will have to align your metrics and key performance indicators (KPIs) with clear targets and goals.

 Importance of setting targets in business

-Each KPI you measure must have a target or goal associated with it.
-Without meaningful performance targets, you may be in the dark about how your business is doing.
+Each KPI you measure should have a target or goal associated with it.
+Without meaningful targets, you won't get a clear idea about how your business is doing.
 For example, you may not know: